LouisBensard/Stratos-iOSAppCode-PUBLIC/README.md

 Welcome to the official GitHub repository for Stratos, an innovative iOS app designed for general aviation enthusiasts.
 This repository is a resource hub showcasing our development practices, sample code, and the frameworks we use.
 Dive into our demos and explore the architecture and technology behind Stratos.

+Stratos is now available on the App Store on iPhone and iPad!
+Click [here](https://apple.co/3U8506K) to download it.

 ## Table of Contents 📚
 - [I - Introduction](#i---introduction-)
 - [II - Tech Stack](#ii---tech-stack-)